Fact Sheet 2a:

 Some cell phone carriers have corporate security divisions that will work with you to stop the harassing calls.
 You should call your carrier's customer service department after filing your police report and determine if they will assist you without a subpoena.
 If your phone carrier does not offer this option you can consider filing a civil suit against your harasser and subpoena the information from the phone carrier as part of your lawsuit.

-Many cell phone carriers have developed services designed for parents who want to limit the cell phone usage of children.
-The services may include the ability to block certain numbers from texting or calling the cell phone.
-While these services are designed for parents, they may also be useful for victims of cell phone harassment.
+Many cell phone carriers have developed services that include the ability to block certain numbers from texting or calling the cell phone.

 The law will vary from state to state, but in California a single call is enough to meet the definition of harassment if the caller threatens physical harm or is obscene.
 If the call does not fall into either of these categories, the calls must be repeated to be considered harassment.